 [what do you think about the sub-sections?]

-……………
+Planning

 During the treatment validation process, proper planning is critical in order to gain insights into whether users find the proposed solution to be effective, efficient and/or usable.
 To accomplish this goal, it is essential to take a step-by-step approach in the planning phase by including activities such as selecting a suitable user group and identifying experienced users who can provide valuable information about how the proposed solutions work in their experience.
 Additionally, recruiting and involving these user groups should involve clear communication of the goals of the validation process.